 Of important note, Center Point is also a town of artists.
 Center Point has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Center Point’s character.

 Setting & Lifestyle

 Center Point is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Center Point’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Center Point is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Center Point does not have a public transit system used by locals to get to and from work.